mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 been murdered.
 The evidence points to Tharrius having carried out the murder – her snub pistol was stolen from her quarters and used to kill Ruthven.
 She claims to have been framed.
-She cannot trust any of her staff, as almost everyone in the starport favours one or other of the planetary factions.
+She cannot trust any of her staff, as almost everyone in the starport favors one or other of the planetary factions.
 The PCs’ ship arrived just after the murder, so they are the only people in the port that she knows were not responsible.